Teknologisenteret på Mongstad (TCM) er verdens største og mest fleksible senter for testing og utvikling av teknologier for CO2‐fangst.

 Technology Centre Mongstad (TCM) is the world’s largest and most flexible centre for testing and developing technologies for CO2 capture

 TCM is the largest and most advanced facility for test and verification of CO2 capture technologies.
-We are also developing into a world leading competence centre for Carbon Capture and Storage (CCS).
+We are also developing into a world leading competence centre for Carbon Capture.

 Our highly skilled researchers, operators and technical developers are working hard to test out different solutions for the most efficient and cost effective capture of CO2 from industrial flue gases.

 A number of Norwegian and international companies are using TCM to test out technology that can be used for full-scale CO2 capture.
-Aker Solutions, Alstom, Cansolv Technologies, Carbon Clean Solutions and ION Engineering have all tested their technologies the past 6 years.
-In addition, several open scientific test campaigns have been conducted, led by the owners of the Technology Centre.
+Aker Solutions, Alstom, Cansolv Technologies, Carbon Clean Solutions, ION Engineering and Fluor Corporation have all tested their technologies the past 8 years.
+In addition, several non proprietary test campaigns have been conducted, led by the owners of the Technology Centre.

 Since its establishment in 2012, TCM has evolved into an attractive international centre of competence.
 Both Norwegian, American, Canadian, Indian and Chinese companies cooperate with TCM in the development of the most efficient CCS technology.

-An example of this is that The U.S. Department of Energy's (DOE) Office of Fossil Energy has awarded $33.7 million to four projects for advanced carbon capture technology that are planned testing at TCM.
+An example of this is that The U.S. Department of Energy's (DOE) Office of Fossil Energy has awarded approximately $40 million to projects for advanced carbon capture technology that are planned testing at TCM.

 Ernst Petter Axelsen, CEO, explains the importance of the Technology Center at Mongstad